jfecher/ante-website/content/docs/language.md

 }
 ```

-The above program showcased we can return a `ref` value to extend its
+The above program showcased we can return a `Ref` value to extend its
 lifetime.
 Unlike rust for example, we can never have a lifetime error in this
 system since the lifetime is simply extended instead.